Asbestos in the Workplace

 • Inform any person likely to work with and disturb asbestos about the location and condition of materials that contain it.

 If records show that asbestos is present, do not disturb it unless it is necessary.
-It is dangerous only if disturbed and people breath in the invisible fibres.
+It is highly dangerous if disturbed and people breathe in the invisible fibres.

 Health risks from exposure to asbestos